 If you experience these signs, you need to contact an eye doctor immediately.
 The sooner glaucoma is spotted the better chance of stopping vision loss.

 As the optic nerves become more damaged a blank spot will appear before your field of vision.
 As the optic nerve continues to damage, the blank spot will continue to grow larger.

-The best to know the signs of glaucoma before it is too late is to know if you are at risk and meet with an eye doctor.
-BVA Advanced Eye Care specializes in creating Better Vision Ahead, and if you do not have an eye doctor, but show signs that you are at-risk, feel free to contact us through our website or give us a call at - 1-888-323-3937
+The best to know if you are at risk is to meet with an eye doctor.
+BVA Advanced Eye Care specializes in creating Better Vision Ahead, and if you do not have an eye doctor, but show signs that you are at-risk, feel free to contact us through our website or give us a call at 1-888-323-3937

 Also please find out more information about how we test for and treat glaucoma within our website - click here